Repository of the Undercommons – Creative Response

-The work from the creative response strand will collectively be exhibited from November 2019 and/or into 2020.
+The work from the creative response strand will be presented collectively from 2020.

-Enough! intend that this work will have a legacy and will create a resource pack based on the Toolkit for the Untelevised to be made available to anyone afterwards.
+Enough! intend that this work will have a legacy and will create a resource pack based on the Repository of the Undercommons, to be made available to anyone afterwards.

 Our artists in residence are invited to find time to reflect, research and/or produce work.

 During the Repository of the Undercommons project, the artists in residence are encouraged to dismantle invisible and imagined borders/boundaries and undertake an exploration of their practice which is freeing, provocative and centres collective liberation.

 Learn more about Enough!’s artists in residence below.